A canonical Fano threefold has Fano index $\leq 66$: Preliminaries

 Finally, suppose that $S$ is of type $\mathsf{A}_{n}$.
 We may label the exceptional curves in the dual graph as the following:

 As $S$ can be viewed as a quotient singularity of type $\frac{1}{n+1}(1, -1)$, there is a Weil divisor $D_0$ on $S$ generating $\Cl(S)\simeq \mathbb{Z}_{n+1}$ such that

 where $D'_0$ is the strict transform of $D_0$ on $S'$.
 If $D$ is not a generator of $\Cl(S)$, then $D\sim kD_0$ for some $1\leq k\leq n+1$ such that $\gcd(k,n+1)>1$.
-This implies that $\mult_{E_{i}}\pi^*D\in \mathbb{Z}$ for any $i$ divided by $\frac{n+1}{\gcd(k,n+1)}$. \end{proof}
+This implies that $\mult_{\ell_{i}}\pi^*D\in \mathbb{Z}$ for any $i$ divided by $\frac{n+1}{\gcd(k,n+1)}$. \end{proof}

-As a corollary, crepant curves on an {unmodifiable} canonical Fano $3$-fold are all of type $\mathsf{A}$.
+As a corollary, crepant curves on an {unmodifiable} canonical Fano $3$-fold are all of type $\mathsf{A}$ with non-split crepant divisors.

 \begin{cor} Let $(X, A)$ be an {unmodifiable} canonical Fano $3$-fold and let $C\subset \Sing(X)$ be a crepant curve.
-Then $C$ is of type $\mathsf{A}$ and the Cartier index of $A$ at the generic point of $C$ is exactly $j_C$. \end{cor}
+Then $C$ is of type $\mathsf{A}$ with non-split crepant divisors, and the Cartier index of $A$ at the generic point of $C$ is exactly $j_C$. \end{cor}